shippify/docker-magento2/README.md

 $ docker exec -it <container_name> install-sampledata
 ~~~

+### Set Developer mode

+See logs and crashes using

+`bin/magento deploy:mode:set developer`

 **Please note:** Sample data for Magento 2.2.2 doesn't work at the moment, see [this issue](https://github.com/alexcheng1982/docker-magento2/issues/11).

 ### Database